victorbegnini2025/SteelHorseTrucks/README.txt

 13:30:32 Committing and pushing changes to the remote repository.
 13:35:28 Made necessary modifications to the project and verified all updates.
-13:40:45 Opened Team Explorer, selected "Changes," entered a commit message.
-13:45:23 Committed the changes locally.
+13:40:45 Opened Team Explorer, selected "Changes," entered a commit message 13:45:23 Committed the changes locally.
 13:50:09 Clicked "Sync" in Team Explorer to push the committed changes to the remote repository on GitHub.
 13:55:65 Verified that the changes were successfully reflected in the remote repository.